adewemimo/RBAC_Escrow/README.md

 ## RBAC_Escrow

 An Escrow Contract that implement Role Base Access Control with agent, buyer and seller roles.
 Contract was developed in the truffle development environment.
+* `npm install` will install openzeppelin and other dependencies to run the contract
 * Run project using `truffle compile` and `truffle develop`.
 * Access ganache with `ganache-cli`.